Overview of the Poem

 Summary of Hymn to Intellectual Beauty

 There is a mysterious power, the speaker says, that lingers among humans and makes itself known in the form of summer winds, moonbeams, musical recollections, and anything else that captivates the heart with its seductive beauty.
-To understand why the human heart is filled with hope and love in its presence but replaced by hatred when it departs, he directs his questioning at this Spirit of Beauty.
+In an effort to understand why the human heart is filled with hope and love in its presence but replaced by hatred when it departs, he directs his questioning at this Spirit of Beauty.

 The narrator reflects on his youth, describing how he would go exploring in the woods and caverns in search of ghosts.
 But when he glimpsed the Spirit’s phantom form, only then did he feel truly transcended, and he screamed out in excitement.
 He vowed then and there to devote his life to the Spirit of Beauty, hoping against hope that its “awful loveliness” would end enslavement everywhere.